zacfilan/brimstone-recorder/README.md

     Outside of Brimstone, I am in the habit of wiggling the mouse around while I wait for the next screen in the browser to render.
 I am easily bored. *Don't do this when recording in Brimstone.* Brimstone uses your movement of the mouse as an indication that the screen **is** ready for your next user action.

+## Recording Workarounds

+* Brimstone cannot record inside of shadow dom components.
+Here are some possible workarounds.
+* For the \<select\> element dropdown: Rather than open the dropdown and scroll, get focus to the element via tab, click or doubleclick, then try a keypress directly on the select. e.g. If your choice starts with o, type o.
+This will cycle through the choices starting with o.
+Arrow keys also work.
+Experiment.

 ## FAQ
 1. How do I record scrolling?